threatcode/threatcode-onion/salt/sensoroni/files/analyzers/README.md

 {
-  "name": "Urlhaus",                                  <- Unique human-friendly name of this analyzer "version": "0.1",                                   <- The version of the analyzer "author": "Threat Code Solutions",               <- Author's name, and/or email or other contact information "description": "This analyzer queries URLHaus...",  <- A brief, concise description of the analyzer "supportedTypes" :  ["url"],                        <- List of types that must match the SOC observable types "baseUrl": "https://urlhaus-api.abuse.ch/v1/url/"   <- Optional hardcoded data used by the analyzer
+  "name": "Urlhaus",                                  <- Unique human-friendly name of this analyzer "version": "0.1",                                   <- The version of the analyzer "author": "Security Onion Solutions",               <- Author's name, and/or email or other contact information "description": "This analyzer queries URLHaus...",  <- A brief, concise description of the analyzer "supportedTypes" :  ["url"],                        <- List of types that must match the SOC observable types "baseUrl": "https://urlhaus-api.abuse.ch/v1/url/"   <- Optional hardcoded data used by the analyzer